bwiedermann/scala-and-fluency/reflection.md

 ## Better fluency
 Our new design has better fluency, in the sense that we can compose multiple operations without saving intermediate files.
-But some users might not like the form of composition we implemented.
+But some users might not like the nested form of composition we implemented.
 For example, when composing operations, it's the inner-most operation that's applied first.
 If we're reading the operations from left, we're reading them in the opposite order in which they're applied.
 It might be nice to have the reading order match the order in which the operations are applied.